petterjuan/studio2.0/README.en.md

 ### Genkit (Google AI)

-The shopping assistant is implemented using a **Genkit flow** defined in `src/ai/flows/shopping-assistant.ts`.
+- **Plan Generator:** The `workoutPlanGeneratorFlow` (`src/ai/flows/workout-plan-generator.ts`) creates weekly workout plans based on user inputs.
-- **Flow:** `shoppingAssistantFlow` processes the user's query and chat history.
-- **Tools:** It can be extended with tools to allow the AI model to dynamically fetch up-to-date product information from internal or external APIs.
+- **Shopping Assistant:** The `shoppingAssistantFlow` (`src/ai/flows/shopping-assistant.ts`) processes the user's query and chat history.
+It can be extended with tools to allow the AI model to dynamically fetch up-to-date product information.

 ---